-The mind-brain had to raise its head sometime in psychiatry.
-In a New York Times op-ed recently George Makari, a Professor of psychiatry, said he was disappointed that research recently published by Dr Kane showing adjuncts like family education and social adaptation with lower doses of medication were more effective than medication was such a surprise to so many and made front page news.
+The mind-brain problem had to raise its head sometime in psychiatry.
+In a New York Times op-ed , George Makari, a Professor of psychiatry, said he was disappointed that research published by Dr Kane, which shows adjuncts like family, education and social adaptation along with lower doses of medication were more effective than medication alone, was such a surprise to so many and made front page news.

-The approach, empirically verified by Dr Kane, is known as the biopsychosocial model of illness and is the method of treatment preferred by pragmatically minded, experienced clinicians.
+The approach, empirically verified by Dr Kane, is known as the biopsychosocial model of illness and is the method of treatment preferred by experienced, pragmatically-minded clinicians.

 So now, says Prof Makari, mental illness is a dysfunction of brain neurons.
 This reduction equating mind and brain excludes mental illness due to moral feeling and anything smacking of the metaphysical, in fact anything not due to the biological is justified as fake by the reductionists.

 Prof Makari hopes this latest research will encourage the many working in psychiatry who have never accepted such simplistic reductionism.
 He hopes it will lead to more research and that studies like Dr Kane’s will lead to pragmatic psychological and social treatments, not the neuro-anatomical and biochemical paradigms.

 Psychiatry has been prone to pendulum swings as an internal advance or some social force tipped it¹ this way or that, swings which may lead to insights but also to detrimental (excuse the pun!) effects for patients.

 Research and Scientific Bias